Established Titles

 Established Titles is a company which sells souvenir plots of Scottish land from 1 sq ft (0.09 m^{2}) to 20 sq ft (1.86 m^{2}).
 The company retains legal ownership of the land.
 While the company claims that those who buy the 'plots' can choose to be titled Lord, Laird or Lady, as part of a supposed "traditional Scottish custom", souvenir plots are too small to be legally registered for ownership and owners of souvenir plots do not have the right to officially title themselves.
 It owns land in Ardallie, Aberdeenshire, Dunfermline, Dumfries, Galloway and the Borders.
 YouTuber Scott Shafer's video alleging that the company was a scam caused significant controversy and many YouTubers to drop sponsorships from the company.

 Operations

 It was founded by CEO Katerina Yip.
 Established Titles has allegedly been referred to the Advertising Standards Authority.
 It received backlash for its aggressive marketing efforts, which involves recruiting YouTubers for promotions.
-The company is owned by Hong Kong–based investment firm, Galton Voysey Ltd.
+The company is owned by Hong Kong–based investment firm, Galton Voysey Ltd. In 2026 an investigation by the Podcast Scams, Hacks & Frauds discovered at least one of the properties had been passed to a new Hong Kong registered company called United Conservation Holdings Limited in March 2025, but it was not immediately clear what relationship this company has to Galton Voysey.